cincuranet/blog/_posts/2010-03-12-231308-running-queries-in-parallel-with-entity-framework-and-not-only-with-it.md

 ---
+title: |
-title: "Running queries in parallel with Entity Framework (and not only with it)"
+  Running queries in parallel with Entity Framework (and not only with it)
 date: 2010-03-12T18:56:27Z
 tags:
   - Databases in general